 To achieve resolutions better than one tick, some kind of auxiliary counter is required.
 Early Sun SPARC machines had a 1-MHz counter synchronized to the tick interrupt.
 In this design, the seconds are numbered by the tick interrupt and the microseconds within the second read directly from the counter.
-In principle, these machines could keep time to 1 $\mu$ s, assuming that NTP could discipline the clocks between machines to this order.
+In principle, these machines could keep time to 1 μ s, assuming that NTP could discipline the clocks between machines to this order.
 In point of fact, performance was limited to a few milliseconds, both because of network and operating system jitter and also because of small varying frequency excursions induced by ambient temperature variations.

-Analysis, simulation and experiment led to continuing improvements in the NTP clock discipline algorithm, which adjusts the clock time and frequency in response to an external source, such as another NTP server or a local source such as a radio or satellite receiver or telephone modem [16].
+Analysis, simulation and experiment led to continuing improvements in the NTP clock discipline algorithm, which adjusts the clock time and frequency in response to an external source, such as another NTP server or a local source such as a radio or satellite receiver or telephone modem [35].
 As a practical matter, the best timekeeping requires a directly connected radio; however, the interconnection method, usually a serial port, itself has inherent jitter.
-In addition, the method implemented in the operating system kernel to adjust the time generally has limitations of its own [24].
+In addition, the method implemented in the operating system kernel to adjust the time generally has limitations of its own [41].

-In a project originally sponsored by Digital, components of the NTP clock discipline algorithm were implemented directly in the kernel.
-In addition, an otherwise unused counter was harnessed to interpolate the microseconds in much the same manner as in Sun machines.
+In a project originally sponsored by Digital and later by Sun, components of the NTP clock discipline algorithm were implemented directly in the kernel.
+In addition, an otherwise unused counter was harnessed to interpolate the microseconds.
 In addition to these improvements, a special clock discipline loop was implemented for the pulse-per-second (PPS) signal produced by some radio clocks and precision oscillators.
-The complete design and application interface was reported in [13], some sections of which appeared as RFC-1589 [15], produced in the first true microsecond clock that could be disciplined from an external source.
-Other issues related to precision Internet timekeeping were discussed in the paper [10].
+The complete design and application interface was reported in [32], some sections of which appeared as RFC-1589 [34].
+The kernel software is now an integral component of the kernels distributed with Digital and Sun workstations.